Factbox-Key figures and fallout in U.S. college admissions scandal By Reuters - Up News Info

 © Reuters.
 FILE PHOTO: Actor Lori Loughlin, and her husband, fashion designer Mossimo Giannulli, leave the federal courthouse after facing charges in a nationwide college admissions cheating scheme, in Boston, Massachusetts, U.S., April 3, 2019.
 REUTERS/Brian Snyder

-BOSTON (Reuters) – The first trial in the “Operation Varsity Blues” college admissions scandal is headed to a jury this week https://www.reuters.com/legal/government/final-arguments-expected-1st-us-college-admissions-scandal-trial-2021-10-06.
+BOSTON (Reuters) – The first trial in the “Operation Varsity Blues” college admissions scandal ended in a guilty verdict on Friday https://www.reuters.com/legal/government/two-parents-convicted-first-us-college-admissions-scandal-trial-2021-10-08.
 Here is a look at the key figures and the fallout from the probe.

 CHARGES